dreamfactorysoftware/platform-wiki/Platform-Documentation/What-is-DreamFactory/Client-SDKs.md

 There are three ways to get the SDKs:

-1. Go through the "QuickStart" module in the DreamFactory Admin Console.
+1. Go through the "QuickStart" tab in the DreamFactory Admin Console.
 This is an introductory tutorial that walks you through creating your first application.
-2. Click to download your preferred SDK in the "API /SDK" module in the DreamFactory Admin Console.
+2. Click to download your preferred SDK in the "API Docs" tab in the DreamFactory Admin Console.
-3. Download your preferred SDK from GitHub.
+3. Download your preferred SDK from GitHub using the links below.

 ### iOS SDK